dfoxfranke/libaes_siv/README.md

 can still be quite fast — see performance numbers below).

-Be aware that with *any* encryption scheme, including SIV, repeating or omitting a nonce still be [fatal to security](https://xkcd.com/257) if your plaintexts have low entropy, e.g., if each message consists only of a single bit.
+Be aware that with *any* encryption scheme, including SIV, repeating or omitting a nonce can still be [fatal to security](https://xkcd.com/257) if your plaintexts have low entropy, e.g., if each message consists only of a single bit.

 KEYS FOR SIV MODE ARE TWICE THE LENGTH OF THE KEYS FOR THE UNDERLYING BLOCK CIPHER.
 FOR EXAMPLE, KEYS FOR AES-128-SIV are 256 bits long,